zorosmith/upgraded-computing-machine/Welcome file.md

 ### [<span class="octicon octicon-link"></span>](#structure)Structure

 * * *
-When you run the launch file above, it starts up 2 nodes.

-The 1st one turn on the camera.

 The 2nd node it starts the YOLO that subscribe the camera topic.We use it to recognize the object in the image.
 ![image](https://github.com/Jiajie-Ye/YOLO_for_ROS/blob/master/yolo%20node%20and%20topic%20from%202018-01-25%2022:29:17.png)